apache/sling-whiteboard/file-optim/README.md

 This module is part of the [Apache Sling](https://sling.apache.org) project.

-## Using the File Opimization Library
+## Using the File Optimization Library

 There are four different methods for interacting with the File Optimizer: using the Event Handler, interacting with the Servlets / Post Operations, using the Filter or invoking the API directly.